Does Breast Size Matter?

 • Very little tissue on the underside of the breasts.
 This often makes the areolas of the breast point down to the ground.

 If you suspect that you might have IGT, consult your healthcare provider for a diagnosis.
 Most mothers with IGT are able to produce some milk.
 However, most are not able to produce a full milk supply.
 For these women, supplementation with donor human milk or formula will be necessary.
+You can use an at-breast supplementer to deliver the supplemental milk by tube while you nurse your baby.
 See How to Protect Breastfeeding While Supplementing.
 You may find this disappointing.
 A La Leche League Canada Leader can provide you with information and support on your journey.
 It can be helpful to remember that any amount of your milk that you are able to give your baby is beneficial for both you and your baby.
 You’ll find support and information at La Leche League Canada meetings.

 Regardless of your breast size, if you have questions or concerns about milk production, frequency of feedings or positioning and latch, please contact a La Leche League Canada Leader to get more information and support.
 Because breastfeeding isn’t always easy, we’re here to help.